Travel Nursing Tax Guide

 - Low sales and property taxes as well

 - Tax fossil fuel industry

-When you go to file your taxes in April, or quarterly, you must pay income taxes in all of the states you worked and your home state.
+Remember, when you go to file your taxes in April, or quarterly, you must pay income taxes in all of the states you worked and your home state.
 You have to pay in your home state even if you didn’t work there.

-If one of the states above is your tax home, you only have to pay income taxes in the states that you work.
+Also, if one of the states above is your tax home, you only have to pay income taxes in the states that you work.
 Now if your home state has a higher income tax than the states your working in, you don’t pay twice.
 The amount you pay in the state where you’re working will count as a credit towards the overall sum your home tax state requires.

 Example A: Your Tax Home is Florida and you also worked in Texas and Washington